exercism/java/exercises/high-scores/README.md

 In this exercise, you're going to use and manipulate lists.
 Java lists are very versatile, and you'll find yourself using them again and again in problems both simple and complex.

 ## Running the tests
-To run the tests, run the appropriate command below (why they are different):
+To run the tests, run the appropriate command below:

 ```sh
 gradle test